ssshake/retro-computing-internet-resources/README.md

 "A love letter to the Internet of old".
 One of my favorite sites, I'm particularly impressed with the level of detail put into this project by carefully curating and placing gifs!

-Cameron's World will not work on vintage computers so it probably shouldn't be on this list.
+Cameron's World will not work on vintage computers so it shouldn't be on this list.
 I just think it's so cool I want everyone to know about it!

 ---